 Travel nursing provides many benefits that permanent positions in healthcare facilities most likely cannot, including the flexibility to experience a new environment every few months, access to a recruiter that understands your needs and wants, and, in most cases, lucrative financial incentives.

 Travel nurses are typically paid very well compared to their full-time, permanent peers.
 In many situations, hospitals desperately need travel nurses to fill open positions and care for their patients.
 If you are going to fill critical gaps in a healthcare facility’s staff and learn the ins and outs of a new work environment, you should be compensated well during your contract with the facility.
 Never be embarrassed or afraid to ask what a travel nurse makes—arming yourself with this information can help you get the most out of your next travel assignment.
+Land your dream job faster when you travel with us.
+Get submitted quickly to top local and national travel nurse jobs and be first in line for an interview.
+Get started today in On Demand.

 WHAT IS A TRAVEL NURSE’s SALARY?

 As with staff registered nurse salaries, a travel nurse’s salary can vary quite a bit depending on where you are in the country and what type of nursing you are going to do (medical-surgical vs. critical care, for example).
 According to the Bureau of Labor Statistics, the median pay in 2021 for nurses was $37.31 an hour, or an annual salary of $77,600 per year; according to Indeed.com, the hourly rate for a travel nurse is $46.80 an hour.
 However, as a travel nurse, the best approach when comparing compensation packages is to focus on weekly net pay.
 This is the estimated net amount that will be deposited into your account for working the contracted weekly hours essentially, your actual take-home pay.
+See all of our open travel nurse jobs available.

 HOW IS WEEKLY NET PAY CALCULATED?